i314-campbell-sp19/docker-mail/README.md

 # Configuring Mail Containers on Raspberry Pi OS
-## Install Docker (Raspberry Pi OS)
-The easiest method of installing Docker on a Raspberry Pi running Raspberry Pi OS, is to execute a scripted install from the Docker website.

-1. `curl -sSL get.docker.com | sh` to install Docker
-2. `sudo usermod -aG docker pi` to allow the pi user to manage Docker

 ## Launch and configure mail services
 In its current state, this repository provides a minimally functional mail environment based on separate postfix (SMTP), dovecot (IMAP), and rainloop (webmail) containers.